awawablah/maroon/README.md

 - Warning IDs are automatically generated for easy reference
 - Ban and kick actions are logged in Discord's audit log and the moderation log

+### Moderation Log Channel
+- **Automatic Logging**: All moderation actions (warns, bans, kicks) are automatically sent to a designated Discord channel
+- **Configuration**: Set the `moderationLogChannelId` in `src/config.json` to your desired channel ID
+- **Rich Embeds**: Each action is displayed as a detailed embed with:
+  - Action type with appropriate emoji (⚠️ for warns, 🔨 for bans, 👢 for kicks)
+  - User and moderator information
+  - Reason and timestamp
+  - Channel where action occurred
+  - Unique action ID for reference
+- **Additional Info**: Ban actions include message deletion timeframe
+- **Fallback**: If the channel is not found or bot lacks permissions, actions still execute but only log to JSON file
+- **Setup**: Right-click on your desired channel → Copy ID → paste into config file

 ### DM Notification System
 - **Warning Removals**: Users are automatically notified when their warnings are removed
 - **Warning Clearing**: Users are notified when all their warnings are cleared